derekfulmer/derekfulmer/README.md

 ### Hi, I'm Derek
-I am a systems engineer infrastructure, automation, and writing some code.
+I am a systems engineer working with infrastructure, automation, and writing code.
 I don't always have time to work on highly visible projects, but I do my best to leverage git and GitHub in a way that lets me track what I have learned and share with others to reference.

 Some of the code you will find here is not necessarily production ready.
 I am always learning and expanding my abilities.